LiBinZyu/VAI/README.md

 5.  **Run the Application**
     * Press the `Play` button in the Unity Editor.
     * State your wake word, followed by a command, to interact with the scene.

+6.  **Integration with Your Own Project**
+    * Use the `Startup()` function to initialize and start the VAI service and UI.
+    * Use the `Shutdown()` function to stop the VAI service and UI when needed.
+    * This makes it easy to integrate VAI into your existing Unity projects.

 <br>
 <p align="right"><a href="#readme">⬆ Back to Top</a></p>